Tupolev Tu-114: Accidents and incidents

 During its service life, the Tu-114 had only one fatal accident.
 On 17 February 1966, Aeroflot Flight 065 attempted to take off from Moscow Sheremetyevo Airport at night in deteriorating weather conditions, after the flight had been delayed several times.
 The crew was unaware that snow had not been properly cleared from the full width of the runway involved.
 The plane's wing struck a large snow mound at speed and the propellers of the number 3 and 4 engines hit the runway, resulting in the aircraft veering off course and catching fire.
 Initial Soviet sources suggested that 48 of the 70 persons on board were killed, including the pilot.
 The aircraft was bound for Brazzaville, Republic of the Congo with a number of Africans and a Soviet trade delegation on board.
-Later reports give the fatalities as 21 of 48 on board.
+Later reports give the fatalities as 21 of 66 on board.

 Another non-operational aircraft was written off, with fuselage damage, on 7 August 1962 at Vnukovo Airport after the nose undercarriage collapsed during servicing.
-Tail number СССР-76479 was one of only three long range D models manufactured.
+Tail number CCCP-76479 was one of only three long range D models manufactured.